Overview and Degree Requirements

 - Students without extensive experience studying in English are required to take Legal Analysis, Research and Writing for International Students.

-- Students are also required to produce a substantial piece of writing, which is usually satisfied by taking a seminar course or pursuing an independent research project supervised by a faculty member.
+- Students are required to produce a substantial piece of academic writing, which is usually satisfied by taking a seminar course or pursuing an independent research project supervised by a faculty member.